Axway/api-builder-standalone-tech-enablement/00_whats_new/README.md

 ## Headlines

-1. Removed dependency to appc and introduced a new CLI (@axway/api-builder)
+1. No dependency on ARS or AppC.
+1. New CLI - @axway/api-builder

-2. Introduced new plugin architecture leveraging npm modules:
+1. Introduced new plugin architecture leveraging npm modules:
     * Data connectors are installed as npm modules (plugins)
     * Service connectors are installed as npm modules (plugins)
     * Flow-nodes are installed as npm modules (plugins)

-3. Custom flow-node plugins with input parameters and autocomplete
+1. New flow nodes:
     * Added new asynchronous HTTP rest client plugin to the flow
     * Added new asynchronous Swagger plugin to the flow

-4. Revised logging format to stream to stdout
+1. Logging to stdout to allow for integration with 3rd party log aggregators.
-5. Revised configuration to have only `default` and `local` sets of configuration files
+1. Revised configuration to have only `default` and `local` sets of configuration files

 ### Standalone